hussain21j/ng-search-app/README.md

  - clone the git repo of the application
  - install the npm dependencied using `npm install`
  - start the application using `ng serve`
- - to build the artifact run command `ng build`, then the build would be available in `<project root dirctory>\ng-search-app`
+ - to build the artifact using `ng build`, then the build would be available in `<project root dirctory>\ng-search-app`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.